 The Decor: We envision a big white tent on the beach with bunting banners draped across it.
 The tables would have simple, casual centerpieces of mason jars and vintage bottles filled with bright, cheerful flowers.
 Mason jars can be purchased for $1/jar or less, and you can find vintage bottles fairly inexpensively at thrift stores and antique stores.
 You could even save wine bottles for an even more budget-friendly approach.

 The Food: Barbecue is perfect for a summer beach wedding.
 It’s casual, delicious, and it won’t break the bank!
-Trader Joe’s sells mini hamburger patties and mini buns that would be perfect along with fries.
+Trader Joe’s sells mini hamburger patties and mini buns that would be perfect along with chips.
 Old-fashioned soda bottles are a must for the 50′s inspired beach wedding.
 If you’re looking to save money, you could follow this DIY tutorial on how to make your own soda out of generic brand soda water.
 It even includes downloadable templates for adorable retro labels!

 The Dessert: Ice cream cones and a spread of delicious cakes and pies would take the place of a tiered wedding cake.
 You could challenge your friends and family to a bake-off and have them each bring their signature baked good.
 Stick little flags into each dessert with the name of baker.
 Then, have everyone vote on the best dessert!
 At the end of the night, we imagine a beach bonfire and s’mores.
 You can make cute little s’mores packets as your favors by simply repackaging graham crackers, chocolate, and marshmallows, all of which are very inexpensive.
 If you need inspiration, here is a tutorial.